intuited/sshag/README.markdown

 It can also be run as an executable script, and its output stored in the relevant environment variable.
-This is particularly useful
-when it is desired to configure a non-shell environment, for example that of a text editor.
+This is particularly useful when it is desired to configure a non-shell environment, for example, that of a text editor.

 Messages are emitted on standard out;
 the output will always consist of just the socket location.